Complaints

 Acknowledgement letters will be sent to a complainant by mail or email.

-A preliminary examination will be conducted to determine whether the Inspector has the power to consider the complaint, that is, that it concerns conduct of the ICAC or his staff.
+A preliminary examination will be conducted to determine whether the inspector has the power to consider the complaint, that is, that it concerns conduct of the IEC or Auditor-General or their offices and staff.

-The Inspector is entitled to deal with a complaint in any manner he considers appropriate but, if it is accepted for consideration, will inform the ICAC of the complaint and seek its response.
+The inspector is entitled to deal with a complaint in any manner he considers appropriate but, if it is accepted for consideration, will inform the subject agency or persons of the complaint and seek a response.

 In addition, the Inspector may do the following:

-- require the ICAC to produce files and any other documents or material relevant to the complaint;
+• require the IEC/Auditor-General to produce files and any other documents or material relevant to the complaint;

-- request and examine documents and material from persons and agencies other than the ICAC.
+• request and examine documents and material from persons and agencies other than the subject agency.

-The Inspector may be assisted by his staff or by persons engaged as consultants under section 142 of the Act.
+The inspector may be assisted by his staff or by persons engaged as consultants under section 32 of the act.

 The time required to deal with the complaint will vary depending on the complexity of the issues raised and the volume of information that needs to be reviewed.
 As a general guide however, the Inspector attempts to finalise all assessments within one month of receiving a complaint.